scristofari/image-server/part2/PART2.md

 	r.HandleFunc("/images/{img}", imageHandler).Methods("GET")
 ```

-One is for uploading the file, the other is to get the file.
+The first one uploading the file, the other getting it.
 [gorilla mux](https://github.com/gorilla/mux) and the standart router use the same interface
 described in PART1.